How to apply for help

 If you have completed a paper copy of our form you should return forms immediately to us as any delay could result in a loss of benefit.
 You may also have to provide evidence of all your circumstances (see below).

 If you haven't got all the evidence we need you should still return the form to us telling us what evidence will be sent on later.

 Evidence you need to give us

-All evidence you give us must be original documents.
+If you are completing a paper copy all evidence you give us must be original documents.
 We cannot accept copies.

 If you are not sure what evidence to provide please refer to the guidance below or ask us for help.
 This does not cover everything and it is your responsibility to ensure we know about all of your circumstances that might affect your benefit.

 Pension credit claimants

 If you claim a Pension Credit and claim housing benefit and/or council tax benefit at the same time, we will be able to calculate your benefit based on the information the Pensions Service gives us.
 This will include details about your income and capital.

 This means that you will not have to provide the same documentary evidence twice.
 You may however have to give us documentary evidence of other circumstances, which the Pensions Service have not collected.
 For example we will need to see evidence of your rent agreement if you pay rent to a private landlord.